-Our team helps prove negligence and identify the liable parties for our clients based on the unique facts of their case.
-Having solid evidence to determine liability is key in getting a payout for accident injures, losses, and expenses.
+Our team helps prove negligence and identify the liable parties for our clients based on the unique facts of their cases.
+Having solid evidence to determine liability is key in getting a payout for accident injuries, losses, and expenses.

-How Can You Identify What Insurance Policy was in Effect at the Time of Your Accident?
+A Mobile Uber and Lyft Ridesharing Accident Attorney Can Identify What Insurance Policy Was in Effect at the Time of Your Accident

 - The driver is not working for a rideshare company

 - The driver is working but not matched with a rider